 In the inner and outer solid domains, the particular solution is zero for an imposed uniform field.
 The solution $b_r=b_r^{(h)}$ is thus of the form (\ref{eq:solhomoBr}), replacing $L_\eta$ by $\breve{\eta}_j^{1/2} L_\eta$.
-We then enforce that the boundary layer solution $b_r^{(h)}$ does not diverge when moving away from the boundary.
+We enforce that the boundary-layer solution $b_r^{(h)}$ does not diverge when moving away from the boundary.
 This imposes the solution $b_r^{(h)}(r \leq a_s)$ in the inner solid domain, and the fluid solution $b_r^{(h)}(r \geq a_s)$ near $r=a_s$, to be of the form

 with two constants $\tilde{A}_\pm$.
 Similarly, the fluid solution $b_r^{(h)}(r \leq a_m)$ near $r=a_m$, and the solution $b_r^{(h)}(r \geq a_m)$ in the outer solid domain, must take the form